0Raghav-Sharma0/gitPulse/README.md

 # 🚀 What is GitPulse?

-GitPulse converts any GitHub repository into an **interactive AI-powered knowledge system**.
+GitPulse transforms any GitHub repository into an **interactive AI-powered knowledge system**.

-Instead of manually exploring hundreds of files, developers can:
+Instead of manually reading hundreds of files, developers can:

 * Ask questions about the codebase
 * Generate architecture diagrams
 * Identify security vulnerabilities
-* Understand dependencies and structure
+* Understand dependencies and project structure

 All directly **inside the browser**.

+GitPulse works without cloning repositories locally — it analyzes code using **GitHub APIs, full-file context reasoning, and AI models**.

 ---